TUMFTM/embes/docs/source/functionality.rst

 Functionality
 =============

-This section explains the basic funcitonality of the enrgy strategy algorithm.
+This section explains the basic functionality of the energy strategy algorithm.
 It covers **three main steps**, which must be executed in a row to get the algorithm up and working.
 The three steps cover the

-    * **reference velocity profile**,
+    * **calculation of the reference velocity profile**,
     * **initialization of the energy strategy**,
     * **recalculation of the energy strategy**.